Groundswell Community Project 2025 Impact Report

 Groundswell’s attention to detail, paired with their passionate vision, makes them the ideal partner for Students Shoulder-to-Shoulder.
 Natalie and her team not only bring reliability and professionalism—they model the kind of ethical leadership we strive to instill in our students.
 The sincerity and care they bring to every interaction is palpable.

-Partner: Pain Trauma Institute
+In partnership with Pain Trauma Institute

 In partnership with the Pain Trauma Institute, Groundswell supported individuals living with chronic pain through weekly trauma-informed surf therapy sessions.
 Grounded in research linking pain, trauma, and nervous system regulation, the program emphasized safety, gentle embodiment, and reconnecting with the body through supportive ocean experience.